abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 an impermanent phenomenon.
 It isn’t a matter of trying to get rid of the self or annihilating it in any way, because it’s not something that is solid or substantial anyway.
-That’s why we reflect on the five *khandas*—form, feeling, perception, mental formations, and consciousness—seeing them as impermanent, unsatisfactory, and not-self.
+That’s why we reflect on the five *khandhas*—form, feeling, perception, mental formations, and consciousness—seeing them as impermanent, unsatisfactory, and not-self.
-When we see the five khandas for what they are, we gain insight into their true nature and let go of our investment in them, which is not a rejection or annihilation, but a clear seeing.
+When we see the five khandhas for what they are, we gain insight into their true nature and let go of our investment in them, which is not a rejection or annihilation, but a clear seeing.